tomstafford/parsonsproblems/README.md

 # Details

-Created march 2019 for use on the module PSY6422 Data Management and Visualisation
+Created march 2019 for use on the module [PSY6422 Data Management and Visualisation](https://tomstafford.github.io/psy6422/).
+R problems added 2021.

 Python problems assume you will be using Python 3 and the pandas library